 - Periodontitis occurs if gingivitis becomes worse and progresses to involve the tissue that joins the teeth to the gums (the periodontal membrane).

 Gum disease is the most common cause of tooth loss in adults.
 It is also a main cause of bad breath (halitosis).
 However, gum disease is often treatable.
-See separate leaflet called Dental Plaque and Gum Disease for details.
+See the separate leaflet called Dental Plaque and Gum Disease for details.

 Bad breath (halitosis) can be caused by poor oral hygiene.
 The smell is caused by the build-up of bacteria in the mouth.